Terms Of Service

 (c) not destroy, deface or obscure any identifying mark or packaging on or relating to the Goods; and

 (d) maintain the Goods in satisfactory condition and keep them insured on the Company's behalf for their full price against all risks to the reasonable satisfaction of the Company.
-Upon request the Buyer shall produce the policy of insurance to the Company.
+On request the Buyer shall produce the policy of insurance to

 6.4 The Buyer may resell the Goods before ownership has passed to it solely on the following conditions: